boomcamp/django-restframework/README.md

         password: black0Z12345
 ```

-it will generate `refresh` and `token` json encoded values where you can verify your generated token here: https://jwt.io/ and check `secret base64 encoded`
+It will generate `refresh` and `token` json encoded values where you can verify your generated token here: https://jwt.io/ and check `secret base64 encoded`

 Requesting for new token
 ```